kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 > To better evaluate proposed changes, below you can find the list of current MachineDeployment's conditions:
 > Ready, Available.

+Notes:
+- Conditions like `ScalingUp`, `ScalingDown`, `Remediating` are intended to provide visibility on the corresponding lifecycle operation. e.g. If the scaling down operation is being blocked by a machine having issues while deleting, this should surface as a reason/message in the `ScalingDown` condition.

 #### MachineDeployment Print columns

 | Current                 | To be                  |